appreciated/circular-progress-bar/README.md

 ## API

 ```
-// Provide a value between 0 and 100
+// Provide a double value between 0 and 100

 CircularProgressBar::setProgress(double)